- Admission to the LNDS

 1. Admission to the LNDS

-Around the end of the first year of the PhD studies, the composition of the Thesis advisory committee (TAC) needs to be communicated to the doctoral program.
+Within the first year of the PhD studies, the composition of the Thesis advisory committee (TAC) needs to be communicated to the doctoral program.
+The due date for sending the TAC composition can be found in your LNDS acceptance letter, and the LNDS coordinator will remind you ahead of time.

 The TAC participates in the intermediate evaluation as well as in the PhD exams according to the modalities in force at the faculty of enrollment of the PhD candidate.
-In agreement with the candidate, the thesis director is responsible for constituting a TAC no later than 12 months after the admission of the PhD candidate into the doctoral program.
+In agreement with the candidate, the thesis director is responsible for constituting a TAC.
 The TAC consists of a president or a representative of the doctoral program (where appropriate at UNIGE), and at least two experts holding a doctoral degree, who are active in research and independent of the PhD candidate’s thesis project, and at least one of whom is external to the thesis director’s department.
 The Scientific Committee validates the composition of the TAC and designates the person who chairs it.
 This person is chosen from among the full or associate professors of the partner faculties of the Doctorate in Neuroscience.
 The thesis director and, if applicable, the thesis co-director participate in the TAC in a consulting role.

 3. Intermediate (Midterm) evaluation